syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ---
-title: Create an excel file from scratch | Getting started | Syncfusion
+title: Create Excel file in C#, VB.NET | Getting started | Syncfusion
 description: Learn how to create an excel file from data source or scratch; export & import Excel data; create formatted excel report by filling data like Mail merge.
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---

-# Getting Started
+# Getting Started - Create Excel File in C# and VB.NET

-This section explains how to create a simple Excel document using XlsIO.
+This section explains how to create a simple Excel file in C# and VB.NET using XlsIO.
 The following assemblies must be referred in your application to create and manipulate the Excel document.

 <table>
 <thead>